ward/run/_posts/2023-04-16-rotterdam-marathon.md

 Over the next several km I am mostly trying to find my pace.
 I do not trust the 1 km splits too much and instead pay extra attention to my heart rate.
-That one quickly settles around 159-160, smack dab in the middle of the range I planned for.
+That one quickly settles around 159-160, smack dab in the middle of the range I had planned for.
 I decide then and there to aim for that heart rate for a while, ignoring pace till I hit the 5 km marker.
 I had written down the 5, 10, and 40 km splits on my hand as well, so that was easier to compare than doing the mental math with 3:47.5 per km.
 My plan to take a gel at 2 km felt silly since nobody else was grabbing anything yet, but at 3.x I decided to grab my first one after all.
 Perhaps a little too early.
-Around the 5 km point is also a water stand and I grab a cub and try to drink some of it.
-I am sure most of it splashes out, but at least some of it I managed to actually drink.
+Around the 5 km point is also a water stand and I grab a cup and try to drink some of it.
+I am sure most of it splashed out, but at least some of it I managed to actually drink.

 Similarly continued on the next 5 km.
 I had another gel around 7.x km and felt the belly be a little unhappy a km or so later, so I decided to put some more